-AP-65 Homeless and Other Special Needs Activities - 91.220(i)
+AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction

 At this time, the City of Miami Gardens is not an ESG recipient.
 However, the City will continue to support the efforts of the Miami-Dade County Homeless Trust and local service providers, including Citrus Health Network.
 The City has recently partnered with the Homeless Trust to use \$45,000 of SHIP funds as a match for their application to the State for ESG funds.
-The application also includes matching funds of \$300,000 from PHCD, \$300,000 from the Trust, and \$100,000 from the City of Hialeah.
+The City will also pursue matching funds from Miami-Dade Public Housing and Community Development Department (PHCD) and the Homeless Trust.
 If the Homeless Trust is selected for funding, activities will include rapid re-housing for homeless individuals and families, and homeless prevention for families/individuals at risk of becoming homeless.